 About 16 minutes of unauthorized cuts have been restored in some video editions of The Fearless Vampire Hunters, and the animated credits sequence that replaced them is also retained.

-The film marks the feature debut of Tate, who replaced Polanski’s original choice, Jill St. John, based on the advice of producer Martin Ransohoff.
+The film marks the feature debut of Sharon Tate, who replaced Polanski’s original choice, Jill St. John, based on the advice of producer Martin Ransohoff.

 Directed by Roman Polanski